-The following is a summary of selected consolidated financial information of the Coop (i) as at December 31, 2019 and 2018 and for the years ended December 31, 2019 and 2018 that has been derived from the Coop's audited consolidated financial statements appearing elsewhere in this prospectus, and (ii) as at June 30, 2020, and 2019 and for the three and six months ended June 30, 2020 and 2019 that has been derived from the Coop's unaudited consolidated financial statements, appearing elsewhere in this prospectus.
-The summary financial information should be read in conjunction with the consolidated financial statements of the Coop and the related notes and with "Management's Discussion and Analysis" included in this prospectus.
+The following is a summary of selected consolidated financial information of the Coop (i) as at December 31, 2019 and 2018 and for the years ended December 31, 2019 and 2018 that has been derived from the Coop's audited consolidated financial statements appearing elsewhere in this prospectus, and (ii) as at September 30, 2020, and 2019 and for the three and nine months ended September 30, 2020 and 2019 that has been derived from the Coop's unaudited consolidated financial statements, appearing elsewhere in this prospectus.
+The summary financial information should be read in conjunction with the consolidated financial statements of the Coop (formerly named Constellation Software Netherlands Holding Coöperatief U.A.) and the related notes and with "Management's Discussion and Analysis" included in this prospectus.
 The summary financial information presented is based on the historical financial performance of the Coop, as predecessor to the Company, and does not take into account the Pre-Closing Reorganization, the Spin-Out or the Acquisition.